 These are just a few examples of the types of provisions that can be included in a Prenuptial Agreement.
 The specific provisions included in the agreement will depend on the individual needs and circumstances of each party.
 It is important to seek the advice of a family law attorney when creating a Prenuptial Agreement in Canada to ensure that all necessary provisions are included and that the agreement meets all legal requirements.

-How does a Prenuptial Agreement in Canada Affect a Will?
+How does a Prenuptial Agreement in Canada affect a Will?

 When a prenuptial agreement’s terms and circumstances conflict with the will, the court carefully examines all the contract terms.
 In most situations, the prenuptial agreement is given greater weight than the will.
 But the ultimate decision rests with the courts, with the possibility of anyone becoming the winner.

-What to do if a prenuptial agreement doesn’t include any crucial information that needs to be added or changed and the spouse passes away in a place with differing laws?
+What to do if a prenuptial agreement doesn’t include any crucial information that needs to be added or changed, and the spouse passes away in a place with differing laws?
+Well, for a similar situation, the state where s/he passed away will eventually get the power to make any modifications.

 In the following two circumstances, a will take immediate priority over the prenuptial contract: